Menu

 Preparing Coating Stations

 • Set up three shallow dishes: one containing all-purpose flour seasoned with salt and pepper, another with beaten eggs, and a third with panko breadcrumbs.
+Ensure each dish is large enough for the tilapia fillets without overcrowding them.

 • Dredging the fillets in these three stages creates an even coating that maximizes flavor absorption.